 In an effort to provide more services and courses to rural North Dakota students, the Northeast Education Services Cooperative was formed on January 4, 2001.
 The cooperative permits coordination of education services and provides opportunities for shared and new services for schools.
 Leaders of participating schools are active in governance and administration of the cooperative.
 The NESC is directed by a governing board and an administrative board.
 The governing board (school board members and officials of the colleges) makes policy decisions on behalf of the member school districts and colleges.
 All decisions require unanimous approval, but any school district may opt out of particular programs.
 The administrative board coordinates the administrative services to the school districts and colleges.
 The administrative board consists of the chief administrator or designee for each school district or college.

 The NESC has experienced significant growth over the years.
 In 2001 when the NESC was formed, 15 members schools contributed a total of approximately $15,000 for operations and the entity had a staff of one part-time director.
-Since 2001, the NESC has grown to three full-time and three part-time staff members along with other various consultants for special projects.
-Today, the NESC has 20 public school member districts, including the ND School for the Deaf, and five cooperating members (three are private/tribal schools, one community college and one special education unit).
-The NESC also has six collaborating members.
-Funding for the NESC and LRTC is acquired through membership fees, the state of North Dakota, ND Department of Public Instruction Grants, and other various grants including the Succeed 2020 Grant (2012-2017) and a US Department of Education Native Youth Community Grant (2017-2020).
-Funding for the TLC is acquired through membership fees and ND Career and Technical Education.
+Since 2001, the NESC has grown to five full-time and one part-time staff member along with other various consultants for special projects.
+Today, the NESC has 25 member school districts including public, private, and tribal schools, as well as the ND School for the Deaf.
+The NESC also has two cooperating members (community college and special education unit) and six collaborating members.
+Funding for the NESC is acquired through membership fees, the state of North Dakota, ND Department of Public Instruction Grants, and other various grants including a US Department of Education Native Youth Community Project Grant (2017-2021).
+Funding for the NESC’s Technology Learning Cooperative is acquired through membership fees and ND Career and Technical Education.
 The NESC revenue does not include the 21st Century Community Learning Center Grant, which is managed through a separate fiscal program.

 REA Century Code: